GTPB/ADER19F/pages/tutorial-d-cellerate-mca.md

 Now move to the **Cluster** section.

 Because of the high dimensionality of scRNA-seq datasets, clustering algorithms face a number of challenges, such as high computation times and memory requirements.
-To alieviate these problems, one solution is to perform the clustering using the cells PCA scores instead of the full expression matrix, where each principal component represents the signal of a correlated set of genes.
+To alleviate these problems, one solution is to perform the clustering using the cells PCA scores instead of the full expression matrix, where each principal component represents the signal of a correlated set of genes.
 Based on the analysis above, we are going to proceed using 20 PCs.

 `Seurat` uses a graph based clustering algorithm where the `resolution` parameter influences the granularity of the clusters, with higher values producing more and smaller clusters.

-On this dataset, using 20 PCs and a resultion of 0.8 produces 14 clusters of various sizes.
+On this dataset, using 20 PCs and a resolution of 0.8 produces 14 clusters of various sizes.

 ![](images/dc/cluster1.png)